Sensitivity-conditioning: Beyond Singular Perturbation for Control Design on Multiple Time Scales: Example II: Bilevel Optimization

 \subsection{Bilevel local solutions}

-Understanding the properties of the bilevel problem solutions is essential to connect the convergence of algorithms with stable steady states from previous sections.
-Therefore, we recall the concept of \textit{local solutions} introduced in \cite[Ch.~8]{bard1998practical} to represent locals minima of \eqref{eq:bilopt} and their first and second-order necessary and sufficient conditions:
+Understanding the properties of the bilevel problem solutions is essential to connect the convergence of algorithms with the stability of steady states from previous sections.
+Therefore, we recall the concept of \textit{local solutions} in \cite[Ch.~8]{bard1998practical} to represent locals minima of \eqref{eq:bilopt} and their first and second-order necessary and sufficient conditions: